roderick-zambrano/boilerplates/linux/docker-compose/wireguard/README.md

 wg-quick up wg0
 ```
 >[!NOTE]
-wg0 is the name of the configuration file on the client machine which should be located on the target wireguard configuration folderon the client.
+wg0 is the name of the configuration file on the client machine which should be located on the target wireguard configuration folder on the client.
 This is a parameter that can vary based on the name of the configuration file itself, which should match.

 Checking WireGuard connection status:
 ```bash